 Create instructional content to provide end users with confidence

 Research shows that customers are willing and enthusiastic to try TouchFree-driven experiences, motivated by the hygienic benefits.

 However, there is a small learning curve to consider and it is important that the first-time user experience is stress free.
-There is a risk that a negative first experience may deter users from using it again in the future.

 In the public space people want things to work quickly and intuitively.
 The challenge is to help users overcome the learning curve that is introduced by using a new technology.